eseiler18/MATH-458-ProjectNonLinearSystems/README.md

 The max number of step you will allow before stop the method.
 If you let this empty, the Max iteration will be set by default at 10000.
 A warning message will also be print in the terminal.
 ### 9th Column : External file name
 see 2th column for another cpp file

+## Your turn to test
+You can now use this csv file to put our own function.
+If you want to use your own csv, put it in the folder /build/project and launch the main_louis with the file name on argument.
+The simpliest way is to clear our exemple in the data.csv and use it for your test.
+Note that the lauch the main_louis will always read all the lignes and resolve for all the function in the CSV.

 # Implementation (EMILIEN)
 ## Reader